Parameterized Complexity of the $k$-Arc Chinese Postman Problem: Expressing Connectivity: -roads and -cuts

-If $|F|$ is bounded by a function on $p$ then, using Lemma \ref{lem:edgeMultiplicity} and Lemma~\ref{lem:wellbehaved} we can solve BCPP in FPT time by guessing the multiplicities of each edge in $F$ for an optimal solution $D$.
-Unfortunately, $|F|$ may be larger than any function of $p$ in general.
+If {$|F(G)|$, the number of edges of $G$ in small $t$-cuts,} is bounded by a function on $p$ then, using Lemma \ref{lem:edgeMultiplicity} and Lemma~\ref{lem:wellbehaved} we can solve BCPP in FPT time by guessing the multiplicities of each edge in $F$ for an optimal solution $D$.
+Unfortunately, $|F(G)|$ may be larger than any function of $p$ in general.
 It is also possible to solve the problem on graphs of bounded treewidth using dynamic programming techniques, but in general the treewidth may be unbounded.
-In Section~\ref{sec:treedecomp} we give a tree decomposition of $G$ in which the number of edges from $F$ in each bag is bounded by a function of $p$.
+In Section~\ref{sec:treedecomp} we give a tree decomposition of $G$ in which the number of edges from $F(G)$ in each bag is bounded by a function of $p$.
 This allows us to combine both techniques.
 In Section~\ref{sec:dp} we give a dynamic programming algorithm utilizing Lemma~\ref{lem:wellbehaved} that runs in FPT time.